Landixbtw/weather_cli/README.md

 - Maybe find a way to actually cache the pictures, shouldn't be that much since you would only look up the places around you
 - Make more code comments ?
 - https://stackoverflow.com/questions/5134891/how-do-i-use-valgrind-to-find-memory-leaks
+- If not weatherstack api key file detected, ask user for api key, and make file echo the key, into the file